 |Solubility||Soluble in water|

 Organism Required for Streptomycin Production

-Streptococcus griseus is an actinomycete which is used for the preparation of streptomycin.
-Krainsky was the first scientist who has isolated S.griseus at the time of 1st world war from the Russian soil.
+Streptococcus griseus is an actinomycete, which is used for the preparation of streptomycin.
+Krinsky was the first scientist isolated S.griseus during the time of 1st world war from the Russian soil.

-S.griseus is commonly present in the soil and is gram-negative bacteria.
-It produces grey mycelium during sporulation and also produces grey yellow reverse pigment when growing in the colony.
+S.griseus is commonly present in the soil, and it is gram-negative bacteria.
+It produces grey mycelium during sporulation and produces grey yellow reverse pigment when it grows in the form colony.

-Streptococcus griseus secretes a toxin commonly refers to as “Valinomycin” which can cause apoptosis in natural killer cells and mitochondrial swelling in peripheral lymphocytes.
-Thus, due to the presence of Valinomycin, the excessive use of streptomycin can cause neurotoxicity like hearing loss, dizziness etc.
+Streptococcus griseus secretes toxin valinomycin, which can cause apoptosis in natural killer cells and mitochondrial swelling in peripheral lymphocytes.
+Thus, due to the presence of valinomycin, the excessive use of streptomycin can cause neurotoxicity like hearing loss, dizziness etc.

 - Domain: Bacteria